-ROM
+Preamble

-Preamble The Royal Ontario Museum (ROM) is dedicated to preserving, enhancing, interpreting, and communicating its Collections which document art, culture, and natural history from around the world.
+The Royal Ontario Museum (ROM) is dedicated to preserving, enhancing, interpreting, and communicating its Collections which document art, culture, and natural history from around the world.
 ROM's Collections are of international significance, supported by internationally recognized programs of curatorial research, and central to its mandate.
-The purpose of the collections policy is to establish ROM's guidelines for: acquiring objects or specimens for the Collections including works of art, artifacts, and biological and geological specimens (hereafter collectively referred to as objects) the care of the Collections the establishment and maintenance of a comprehensive, accessible system of record-keeping for all Collections and Loans the lending of objects to or borrowing of objects from other museums, institutions, and private sources Policy ROM will establish, maintain, and expand the Collections in its Core Areas of Collections and Research.
+The purpose of the collections policy is to establish ROM's guidelines for:

+- acquiring objects or specimens for the Collections including works of art, artifacts, and biological and geological specimens (hereafter collectively referred to as objects) - the care of the Collections - the establishment and maintenance of a comprehensive, accessible system of record-keeping for all Collections and Loans - the deaccessioning of objects - the lending of objects to or borrowing of objects from other museums, institutions, and private sources

+Policy

+ROM will establish, maintain, and expand the Collections in its Core Areas of Collections and Research.
 Core Areas are subject to change as new opportunities arise.
 Collection development and the setting of priorities will be guided by the specialized knowledge and research expertise of qualified professional staff, in consultation with senior management.

+Core Areas

+ROM is committed to collecting, researching, and caring for Collections from the following Core Areas and diasporas:

+Art and Culture

-Core Areas ROM is committed to collecting, researching, and caring for Collections from the following Core Areas and diasporas: Ant and Culture African art, culture and archaeology, including ancient Egypt/Nubia Ancient Greek and Roman art, culture, and archeology Canadian art and culture, post-contact East Asian art, culture and archaeology, specifically China, Japan and Korea European art and culture.
-Fashion and Textiles Indigenous art, culture, and archaeology Islamic World, Judaic, and Sikh art and culture Middle and South American art, culture, and archaeology South Asian art and culture Matural History Biodiversity, including mammals, birds, reptiles and amphibians, fishes, invertebrates, insects and arachnids, fungi, and plants earth and space, including minerals and gems, meteorites, and rocks and ores Fossils, including vertebrate fossils and invertebrate fossils
+- African art, culture and archaeology, including ancient Egypt/Nubia - Ancient Greek and Roman art, culture, and archaeology - Canadian art and culture, post-contact - East Asian art, culture and archaeology, specifically China, Japan and Korea - European art and culture. - Fashion and Textiles - Indigenous art, culture, and archaeology - Islamic World, Judaic, and Sikh art and culture - Middle and South American art, culture, and archaeology - Near East, Middle East and West Asian art, culture, and archaeology - South Asian art and culture

+Natural History

+- Biodiversity, including mammals, birds, reptiles and amphibians, fishes, invertebrates, insects and arachnids, fungi, and plants - earth and space, including minerals and gems, meteorites, and rocks and ores - · Fossils, including vertebrate fossils and invertebrate fossils